ITALIAN CITIZENSHIP BENEFITS

 One of the biggest reasons people choose to become an Italian citizen is the benefits for their children.

-You are able to pass Italian citizenship on to your children in an unbroken line so many see it as the gift that continues to give.
+You are able to pass Italian citizenship on to your children in an unbroken line.
+Many people see it as the gift that continues to give.

 5. Protection Benefits

+Those with dual citizenship feel much more secure when traveling abroad.
 When you travel overseas, you can ask for help and guidance from two consulates since you’ll be the citizen of both countries.
-You can also travel to areas where Americans are not generally welcomed as you have an Italian passport.
+If you are traveling in a region that does not have Italian government representation, those that hold an EU passport are allowed access to any embassy of European Union member states which can provide assistance for you.
+You also have the ability to travel to areas where Americans are not generally welcomed as you have an Italian passport.

 6. Healthcare Benefits

-U.S. healthcare is extremely expensive, which is why many people have little to no insurance coverage.
-However, as a dual citizen in Italy, you can apply for your Tessera Sanitaria to receive Italian healthcare.
+USA healthcare is extremely expensive, which is why many Americans have little to no insurance coverage.
+However, as a dual citizen, if you choose to reside in Italy, you can apply for your Tessera Sanitaria (Italian National Healthcare Card) to receive healthcare in Italy and the EU (European Union).
 Italy’s healthcare system is one of the best and most affordable in the world.
 Affordable quality healthcare is one of the most significant Italian citizenship benefits that will be available to you.

-You can also apply to receive a European Health Insurance Card free of charge, which allows you the right to seek healthcare services when you need it.
-If you’re temporarily staying in another country, the State will recognize the Italian insurance and the costs are the same (sometimes free) as if you were insured for that particular country.
+The Italian national healthcare card also allows you the right to seek emergency healthcare services while in Europe if you are temporarily staying in another EU member state.
+The Italian insurance will allow you easier access in other countries and the costs are the same (sometimes free) as if you were insured in that particular country.

 7. Property Purchasing Benefits